ericbutler555/eb-grid/README.md

   * laptops, and
   * desktop displays.

-**3. Equal height columns:** Add a single class to a row and every column becomes the same height, even as their content reflows.
+**3. Equal height columns:** Add a single class to a row and its columns all grow to the same height, even as their content reflows.

-**4. Flow columns left or right:** Add a single class to a row and its columns order from right to left, at any breakpoint.
+**4. Flow columns left or right:** Add a single class to a row and its columns order from right to left, starting at any breakpoint.

 **5. Lightweight:** Ro is just **10 kb minified (1.9 kb gzipped),** so it won't impact your site's load time.

 **6. No class collisions:** Ro does not interfere with, and can be used in the same project alongside, other responsive frameworks like Bootstrap and Foundation.
-So you can use Ro as a patch to handle a certain section, or phase it into a legacy site, without impacting the existing layout.
+So you can use Ro as a patch to handle a certain section, or phase it into a legacy site, without creating problems in the existing layout.

 ## Basics